 Every production site has its own workflow that is based either on a sophisticated prepress software system or just on a single, stand-alone RIP that completes the job from processing incoming PDF or PostScript impositions to controlling plate production on a CtP device.
 Whichever you use, if the workflow supports the automatic export of TIFF or PPF files to a folder on the network file server PressPerCent could be integrated onto it.

 PressPerCent can periodically scan the user defined "Hot Folder", process incoming files and export the ink presets into another folder for the next step of your workflow.
 Any number of hot folders with different press and job options can be set up.

-You can find more information about PressPerCent in application's User Guide in PDF-format.
+You can find more details about PressPerCent in PDF-version of the User Guide.